cbrandlehner/homebridge-daikin-local/README.md

 # Debugging and Testing

-This plugins code makes heavy use of debug output.
+The code of this plugins generates debug output.
 Normally, this debug output is not visible on the [homebridge](https://github.com/nfarina/homebridge) console.
 As explained in the [Homebridge troubleshooting documentation](https://github.com/nfarina/homebridge/wiki/Basic-Troubleshooting) you should start [homebridge](https://github.com/nfarina/homebridge) like this to see the debug output:

 ```